Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: The Proposed Algorithms

-We consider a simple example to illustrate the enumeration tree of the proposed algorithm in Fig. 2.
-In this example, we enumerate all connected induced subgraphs of order $3$.
-The algorithm starts by searching all connected induced subgraph including vertex $0$.
+We consider a simple example to illustrate the enumeration tree of the proposed algorithm in Figure 2.
+In this example, we enumerate all connected induced subgraphs of cardinality $3$.
+The algorithm starts by searching all connected induced subgraphs including vertex $0$.
 At the search node $VSimple(\{0\},\{1,2\},\emptyset)$, we will first consider all connected induced subgraphs including $\{0\}$ and vertex $1$.
 After that, all connected induced subgraphs including $\{0\}$ and vertex $2$ are enumerated by deleting vertex $1$ (adding vertex $1$ to $Y$).
 After enumerating all connected induced subgraphs containing vertex $0$, vertex $0$ is added to $Y$.
 We then perform the search of all connected induced subgraphs including vertex $1$ and excluding vertex $0$.

 As the algorithm is a variant of the previous algorithm\cite{1,8}, we omit the proof of the correctness and the complexity of $VSimple$.
 We highlight the differences between $VSimple$ and $Simple$.
-In $Simple$ algorithm, the set $N'$ is updated by setting $N'=N\cup (N(u)\setminus N[C])$ where $N[C]$ denotes the closed neighborhood of $C$ ($N[C]:=\cup_{v\in C}N(v)$), whereas the $VSimple$ algorithm updates the set $N'$ by setting $C'=N\cup (N(u)\setminus C'\setminus Y)$ where $Y$ is a set of forbidden vertices.
+In $Simple$ algorithm, the set $N'$ is updated by setting $N'=N\cup (N(u)\setminus N[C])$ where $N[C]$ denotes the closed neighborhood of $C$ ($N[C]:=\cup_{v\in C}N(v)$), whereas the $VSimple$ algorithm updates the set $N'$ by setting $N'=N\cup (N(u)\setminus C'\setminus Y)$ where $Y$ is a set of forbidden vertices.